Dollar steady against euro, Fed meeting in focus

 Increasing optimism that Britain will reach a deal to avoid a disorderly exit from the European Union has supported the euro and sterling in recent weeks.

-Britain was heading toward a December election after Prime Minister Boris Johnson’s bet on breaking the Brexit deadlock with an early vote gained support from opposition parties.
+Britain was heading towards a December election after Prime Minister Boris Johnson’s bet on breaking the Brexit deadlock with an early vote gained support from opposition parties.

 The EU on Monday agreed to a 3-month flexible delay to Britain’s departure.